 17th July 2020

-The projects are vibrant and designed to inspire awe and wonder in the world, but they also help children to learn specific skills and knowledge.
+The topics are vibrant and designed to inspire awe and wonder in the world, but they also help children to learn specific skills and knowledge.
 You’ll find lots of ideas in each project where children can apply their phonics, literacy and mathematics skills through fun, play-based activities.

 Here’s what that looks like in practice.

 A project begins with a memorable experience to hook the children in and spark their curiosity.
 During the Engage stage, children will have time to play and explore the themes within the project.
 You can use these activities to find out about the children’s existing knowledge and interests, to support further planning.